guibou/MineSweeper/README.md

-This is a mine sweeper in reflex
+This is a mine sweeper in Haskell Reflex

 ## JSaddle work (fast iterations)